 Increased engine torque (hopping up the engine in a FWD car that already has a torque steer problem will make torque steer worse).

-CURING TORQUE STEER
+ELIMINATING TORQUE STEER

 The first order of business when a torque steer problem is encountered is to check front tire pressures for equal inflation, and to check for steering play.
 A test drive on a level road will tell you if there is a continuous steering pull or any steering wander, either one of which would require a thorough inspection of the suspension inspection and an alignment check.